 Regardless of the program path, we pride ourselves on providing a student-centered atmosphere in which each student receives personal and specialized attention.

-Of all the elements that combine to give AJMLS its special character, the law school takes greatest pride in its student body.
-Students from across the nation bring their remarkable talents and professional accomplishments into the law school community, creating an environment with serious purpose, social commitment, and the joy of learning the law within a highly diverse group of individuals.
+Of all the elements that give AJMLS its special character, the Law School takes its greatest pride in its student body.
+Students from across the nation bring their remarkable talents and professional accomplishments to the community creating an environment with serious purpose, social commitment, and the joy of learning the law within a highly diverse group of individuals.
 One of our student body’s most admirable characteristics is the collective non-competitive nature of the students.
 There is a sense of learning and working together as a family to reach their goals, rather than competing head-to-head in the classroom.

-We invite you to contact an admissions representative at (678) 916-2620 to learn more about the South’s up-and-coming law school and/or visit our campus for a tour of our campus.
+We invite you to contact an admissions representative at (678) 916-2620 or firstname.lastname@example.org to learn more about the South’s up-and-coming law school and/or visit for a tour of our campus.
 We are building something great here and hope you choose to be a part of it.